ed-alvarez/ed-alvarez/README.md

 I'm Eduardo 🇨🇺

 I am a solutions engineer who enjoys working in industrial, cloud, and critical environments. **Downtime is a big no for me**.
-FreeBSD user since I was a kid, experienced in low-level, scalable, and realtime systems with requirements on high availability and a solid believer of the right tool for the right job!
+Debian user since I was a kid, experienced in low-level, scalable, and realtime systems with requirements on high availability and a solid believer of the right tool for the right job!

 You think it, I code it.
 Let's talk about your project and ideas: